blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 There are many Unix shell programs available to developers, including [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and [Z shell](https://en.wikipedia.org/wiki/Z_shell).

 To access a Unix shell on a Windows machine, [follow these steps to install Git and GitBash]({% post_url learn-to-code/version-control/git/2025-05-13-how-to-install-git %}).
-GitBash will be your Unix shell CLI application.
+GitBash will be your Unix shell application.

 To access a Unix shell on a macOS machine, open the Terminal application.
 You can find the Terminal application in your `Applications` folder on your computer or by searching for "Terminal" in the Spotlight Search.